-The CY7C1318CV18, and CY7C1320CV18 are 1.8 V synchronous pipelined SRAMs equipped with DDR II architecture.
-The DDR II consists of an SRAM core with advanced synchronous peripheral circuitry and a one-bit burst counter.
+The CY7C1518AV18, and CY7C1520AV18 are 1.8 V synchronous pipelined SRAM equipped with DDR-II architecture.
+The DDR-II consists of an SRAM core with advanced synchronous peripheral circuitry and a 1-bit burst counter.
 Addresses for read and write are latched on alternate rising edges of the input (K) clock.
-Write data is registered on the rising edges of both K and K. Read data is driven on the rising edges of C and C if provided, or on the rising edge of K and K if C/C are not provided.
-For CY7C1318CV18 and CY7C1320CV18, the burst counter takes in the least significant bit of the external address and bursts two 18-bit words (in the case of CY7C1318CV18) of two 36-bit words (in the case of CY7C1320CV18) sequentially into or out of the device.
+Write data is registered on the rising edges of both K and K. Read data is driven on the rising edges of C and C if provided, or on the rising edge of K and K if C and C are not provided.
+On CY7C1518AV18 and CY7C1520AV18, the burst counter takes in the least significant bit of the external address and bursts two 18-bit words in the case of CY7C1518AV18 and two 36-bit words in the case of CY7C1520AV18 sequentially into or out of the device.

-Asynchronous inputs include an output impedance matching input (ZQ).
-Synchronous data outputs (Q, sharing the same physical pins as the data inputs, D) are tightly matched to the two output echo clocks CQ/CQ, eliminating the need to capture data separately from each individual_DDR SRAM in the system design.
-Output data clocks (C/C) enable maximum system clocking and data synchronization flexibility.
+Asynchronous inputs include an output impedance matching the input (ZQ).
+Synchronous data outputs (Q, sharing the same physical pins as the data inputs D) are tightly matched to the two output echo clocks CQ / CQ, eliminating the need for separately capturing data from each individual DDR SRAM in the system design.
+Output data clocks (C / C) enable maximum system clocking and data synchronization flexibility.

 All synchronous inputs pass through input registers controlled by the K or K input clocks.
-All data_outputs pass through output registers controlled by the C or C (or K or K in a single clock domain) input clocks.
+All data outputs pass through output registers controlled by the C or $\overline{C}$ (or K or K in a single clock domain) input clocks.
 Writes are conducted with on-chip synchronous self-timed write circuitry.